programmfabrik/easydb-documentation/content/sysadmin/requirements/_index.en.md

 ## Network

-The future address ("URL") of the easydb should be known, so that it can be configured during installation.
-(Can be changed later, several are possible.)
+The domain name ("URL") of the easydb should be known during installation, so that it can be configured right away.
+It can be changed later and more addresses can be added later.
+One domain name is the primary, however, and is used for image URLs.
+If you use https at all then the primary domain must also have https.

 easydb needs a domain or subdomain of its own.
 Or an IP address.

-For example "https://media.example.com" or "http://1.2.3.4" but not 2https://example.com/media2.
-The part of URLs that is called "path", in this example "/media", is not supported.
+For example https://media.example.com or http://1.2.3.4 but not https://example.com/media.

+The "/media" part of the URL is called "path".
+A fixed path is not supported by easydb.

 The easydb also communicates with its users via e-mail.

 - An SMTP relay is specified in the easydb configuration.
-- Also for the sender address a domain, which is accepted by the relay and which is accepted by the supplying server (thus usually a domain valid on the Internet).
+- Also a sender address domain name, which must be accepted by the relay and by the receiving server (thus the domain usually has to be valid on the whole Internet).

 &nbsp;